Back to the blog

 • You become predictable

-• Some gambits work better against specific pawn structures or styles
+• Some gambits are more effective against certain pawn structures or styles

 Solution:

-• Choose gambits that match your opponent’s tendencies
+• Choose gambits that single your opponent’s predilections out

 Most Common Mistakes in Playing Gambits: How to Avoid Losing Fast

-Gambits are not just wild sacrifices — they are calculated strategies that involve giving up material for time, activity, and initiative.
-When executed well, they can overwhelm even the strongest defenses.
-But to truly master them, players must avoid the common mistakes that undermine the very advantages gambits are meant to create.
+Plus”, gambits are not necessarily wild sacrifices — they are calculated ploys that seek a material asset (usually in the form of weakened squares) in return for time, activity and the all important initiative.
+When done properly, they can break the spirit of the best defenses.
+But to really excel at them, players have to steer around the errors many make that undermine the very advantages gambits are designed to inspire.

 To summarize:

-• Know your gambit’s ideas — not just traps
+• Mastering the ideas of your gambit — not just traps

 • Develop quickly, but don’t overextend